 Regulations In San Diego.

-Amongst the San Diego community, most businesses and stores have implemented safety precautions such as wearing masks, social distancing, and closing non-essential locations such as hair salons, nails salons, some stores, and museums after already returning to reopenings for a brief period of time.
+Amongst the San Diego community, most businesses and stores have implemented safety precautions such as wearing masks (see below for where to buy N95 masks that can be delivered to the San Diego Area), social distancing, and closing non-essential locations such as hair salons, nails salons, some stores, and museums after already returning to reopenings for a brief period of time.
 Perhaps these actions could signify to something resembling the long-dreaded second wave.
 Cloth face coverings or masks are implemented in order to help reduce the spread of coronavirus, especially when combined with physical distancing and frequent hand washing.
 Starting June 18, Californians must wear face coverings in common and public indoor spaces and outdoors when distancing is not possible.

 Necessary public health measures to prevent the spread of the virus have halted tourism, shuttered restaurants and bars, forced many to work from home, severely limited most businesses from interacting with their customers, and caused unemployment and uncertainty for tens of thousands in the San Diego region.
 With businesses that are particularly struggling, in order to ensure the resiliency of local businesses and assist in job retention, the City of San Diego has established a Small Business Relief Fund (SBRF) to provide grants and forgivable or low- to zero-interest-rate loans to eligible small businesses for working capital.